manigggg18/manimani/_posts/2023-04-05-AP_computers_networks.md

 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz:
+- Processor GHz: **AMD Ryzen 7 5700U with Radeon Graphics            1.80 GHz**
-- Memory in GB:
+- Memory in GB: **12 GB**
-- Storage in GB:
+- Storage in GB: **474 GB**
-- OS:
+- OS: **Windows 11 Home**

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices
+- Input devices: **Interactive elements used by the user.
+EX: keyboard, mouse, touchpad**
-- Output devices
+- Output devices: **Elements of a computer that respond based on or to the user input.
+EX: headphones, speaker, monitor**
-- Program File
+- Program File: **Files that are executed by computers in order to run a program.
+EX: web applications.**
-- Program Code
+- Program Code: **Instructions given to a machine to create a computer program.
+EX: web application code.**
-- Processes
+- Processes: **Instance of a program running in a computer.
+EX: searching, debugging, etc**
-- Ports
+- Ports: **Virtual point where network connections start and end.**
-- Data File
+- Data File: **File that stores data to be used by an application or system.
+It contains actual data, or a view of the data.
+It also allows us to store information permanently and to access later on and alter that information whenever necessary.**
-- Inspect Running Code
+- Inspect Running Code: **Method of debugging a program code while it is running to check all functionalities.**
-- Inspect Variables
+- Inspect Variables: **A subcategory of inspecting running code which allows the user to inspect variables in the program code in real time.**

 ![Computer Hardware]({{site.baseurl}}/images/cpu.jpeg)